optisimon/UT612-linux-software/README.md

 This project adds Ubuntu 14.04 support for the UNI-T UT612 LCR meter.
 It may work with other Debian based distros as well.

+It's still under active development, but is completely usable in its current form.

 ## Current status: